tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 We would like to come back to this and incrementally modify it as we add lifetime holes to intervals.

+I finally understood, very late in the game, that linear scan assigns one location per virtual register. *Ever*.
+It's not that every virtual register gets a shot in a register and then gets moved to a stack slot---that would be interval splitting and hopefully we get to that later---if a register gets spilled, it's in a stack slot from beginning to end.

+I only found this out accidentally after trying to figure out a bug (that wasn't a bug) due to a lovely sentence in [Optimized Interval Splitting in a Linear Scan Register Allocator](/assets/img/optimized-interval-splitting-linear-scan-ra.pdf) (PDF, 2005) by Wimmer and Mössenböck):

+> However, it cannot deal with lifetime holes and does not split intervals, so
+> an interval has either a register assigned for the whole lifetime, or it is
+> spilled completely.

+Marvelous.

 ## Resolving SSA

 At this point we have register *assignments*: we have a hash table mapping